Delcaran/Raspberry-Scripts/README.md

-A couple of scripts for managing transmission-daemon automatically on a raspberry-pi
+A couple of scripts for managing a raspberry-pi server without too much effort.

+Not all these file are working, but mostly are...